zhouyu-hust/FSINet/README.md

 |_ val_doc_2010.txt
 ```

-Now, you can use data convert tool to augment and generate HDF5 format data for OFNet.
+Now, you can use data convert tool to augment and generate HDF5 format data for DFNet.
 ```
 mkdir data/PIOD/Augmentation